gcovr/gcovr/doc/source/output/html.rst

 alternate directory with Jinja2 templates to fully customize the HTML output in detail.
 If a template is missing from this directory the original is used.
 It is advised that you start by copying the part you want to modify from
-`the existing default theme emplates <https://github.com/gcovr/gcovr/tree/master/gcovr/writer/html/default>`_ or `the existing githup theme templates <https://github.com/gcovr/gcovr/tree/master/gcovr/writer/html/github>`_ .
+`the existing default theme templates <https://github.com/gcovr/gcovr/tree/master/gcovr/formats/html/default>`_ or `the existing github theme templates <https://github.com/gcovr/gcovr/tree/master/gcovr/formats/html/github>`_.
 Keep in mind the template context data that is passed to these templates *MAY* change between release versions.

 Note that you do not have to copy every single template and can copy and edit only the